 - 1. Certification is granted only for courses that are applicable to the declared program of study.
 Any deviation must be approved in writing. - Certification is granted only for hours required to complete the selected program of study, as published in students' applicable course catalog.
 Please note: students' course catalog is approved by the VA for VA training and certification. - Certification is not granted for audit or continuing education courses. - 4.
-Remedial classes, based on placement test scores, can be certified to VA; however, online and hybrid remedial classes cannot be certified to VA. - 5.
-Veterans must be recertified for education benefits each year at the beginning of fall semester and when they reenter college after an interruption of their educational program.
-The Veterans Affairs Office does not certify enrollment for veterans to the VA until after the last day of late registration.
-This is to ensure that the correct information is sent to the VA for the semester in which veterans are registering.
-However, the College will certify the veteran prior to registration for fall term based on the assumption that the veteran's enrollment status remains the same as summer term.
-Because of the early certification, the veteran could be overpaid or underpaid until the correct information is received and processed by the VA after the last day of late registration. - 6.
+Remedial classes, based on placement test scores, can be certified to VA; however, online and hybrid remedial classes cannot be certified to VA. - Veterans and dependents must be recertified for education benefits each year at the beginning of each semester and when they reenter college after an interruption of their educational program. - 6.
 Veterans who have received college credit at other institutions are certified only for courses necessary to complete the declared program of study at Wallace Community College.
 Veterans are required to have an official grade transcript in the Admissions and Records Office if they have attended any other college.
 It is the veteran's responsibility to notify the Wallace Community College Veterans Affairs Office when the transcript has been received in the Admissions and Records Office.
-Enrollment is certified to the VA for only two semesters until prior transcripts are received and evaluated by the Admissions and Records Office staff at Wallace Community College.

-7. Benefits are paid on the enrollment schedule below.
+Enrollment is certified to the VA for only two semesters until prior transcripts are received and evaluated by the Admissions and Records Office staff at Wallace Community College. - 7.
+Benefits are paid on the credit hours listed below.